RhineGST/FICTION-ZJU-Groupsite-Source/content/authors/Yixuan-Bu/_index.md

     link: mailto:yixuanbu@zju.edu.cn
 ---

-I am enrolled in an intern program at the [Formal Verification Group](/) under the supervision of Dr. Mingshuai Chen.
+I am currently doing my Bachelor's thesis at the [Formal Verification Group](/) under the supervision of Dr. Mingshuai Chen.
 Together with colleagues from ISCAS, we work on automated inductive and/or deductive approaches to synthesizing (possibly infinite-state) loopy probabilistic programs encoding randomized algorithms.